mdbootstrap/mdb-ui-kit/docs/getting-started/building.md

 | `gulp` | `gulp` runs the `default` task that builds all core files to the `dist` directory |
 | `gulp docs:default` | creates all the `docs/dist` files needed to support the documentation |

-## Autoprefixer

-Material Design for Bootstrap uses [Autoprefixer][autoprefixer] (included in our gulpfile and build process) to automatically add vendor prefixes to some CSS properties at build time.
-Doing so saves us time and code by allowing us to write key parts of our CSS a single time while eliminating the need for vendor mixins like those found in v3.

 ## Local documentation